6 Ways to Break Your Quarantine Habits and Prioritize Your Well-Being

 Focusing on unattainable goals or feeling pressure to maintain a certain weight or body size can have harmful effects on your mental health.
 You need to break the cycle of focusing on the scale and think of this as building a healthy, sustainable lifestyle.

-Shifting focus away from the scale and negative thoughts allows one to set goals that are realistic and enforces positive mindsets.
+Shifting focus away from the scale and negative thoughts allow one to set goals that are realistic and enforce positive mindsets.

 2. Set S.M.A.R.T Goals for Big Results